 Neurology and Regenerative Medicine Solutions

-Tissue scaffolds are textiles that act as matrices for cellular growth and are critically important in the fields of tissue engineering and regenerative medicine.
+Tissue scaffolds are implantable textile components that act as matrices for cellular growth and are critically important in the fields of tissue engineering, regenerative medicine and neurology.
 Scaffolds, made from polymeric material, provide a framework that cells can attach to and proliferate.
 Commonly associated with non-wovens, the unique patterns of the scaffold structure can be engineered to be highly attractive to anchor-dependent cells.
-At ATEX, we can control the shape, elasticity, rigidity and surface characteristics of the scaffold among other attributes so that we can optimize the matrix for specific cell growth requirements such as nerve regeneration.
+At ATEX, we can control the shape, elasticity, rigidity, and surface characteristics of the scaffold among other attributes so that we can optimize the matrix for specific cell growth requirements such as nerve regeneration.

-A hollow tube made from textile can play an integral role in the regeneration and growth of nerve cells.
+A hollow tube made from textile can play an integral role in tissue engineering, regenerative medicine and neurology by promoting the growth of nerve cells.
 By isolating the neural fibers and guiding their growth, it is possible to create a pathway for budding axons to grow together, creating the opportunity for the severed nerve ends to re-establish communication.